Horse racing in the Philippines: 2020s

 Affected by the COVID-19 pandemic in the Philippines beginning 2020, horse racing soldiered on.

 In August 2022, Manila Jockey Club and the San Lazaro Leisure Park officially shut down its 155-year-old horse racing operations with the last races under its banners in October, disclosing the two "would focus on real estate ventures while leasing existing properties."
 The Philippine Racing Club-Saddle and Clubs Leisure Park also announced that "it will drop its horseracing business in November as it focuses on real estate development".

 Both the PRCI and MJCI begun the transition period to new operators to continue the traditions they started.
 Beginning November, 2022, given these circumstances, Metro Manila Turf Club took on a de facto monopoly mode on horse races and race betting, pending the arrival of the new competitors operating in Cavite and Batangas, one of them being Hapi Jockey Club, Inc. of The Horsemen's Track, which is constructing a new race track in Padre Garcia, Batangas, giving the province two top quality tracks and breaking the long hold Metroturf had on the province.
 Manila Jockey Club leased its horse racing facilities in Carmona, Cavite to HJCI as it began operations that year.

 During the running of the fourth race at Metro Turf Club in Malvar, Batangas on January 10, 2024, 46-year-old jockey Francisco "Kiko" A. Tuazon's (of Barangay 331, Manila) left stirrup of his horse No. 5 named "Wild Eagle" owned by James Rabano suddenly broke, caused him to lose his footing, and fell on the race track at 6:48 p.m from his horse.
 Tuazon was trampled by his horse and another steed.
 Suffering from a concussion, he was taken to Daniel Mercado Medical Center in Tanauan, Batangas where he was declared dead by Dr. Benjamin Macatangay.
 Philippine Racing Commission chairman Aurelio "Reli" P. De Leon Aurelio de Leon paid tribute to the fallen jockey in a statement: "The Commission, along with the entire horse racing community, deeply mourns the untimely passing of jockey Francisco 'Kiko' Tuazon.
 A revered and cherished figure in the sport, he left an indelible mark on the track and in our hearts."
 This incident was the first ever major death in the sport in years.

 The P12 million biggest purse in Philippine horse racing history (2024 Philracom-PCSO 52nd "Presidential Gold Cup Race") was claimed by veteran horse owner Benhur Abalos' longshot entry "Batang Manda".

+With the opening of The Horsemen's Track in November 2025, Philippine horse racing returned to a duopoly model with alternating race days in Tanauan-Malvar and Padre Garcia, both in Batangas province.

+In 2025, the Presidential Gold Cup was elevated into the country's first-ever Domestic Group 1 race with a prize money of 15 million pesos.
+It was won by Don Julio.